insaafmah/SOAR/README.md

 1. From the Map click the **Trajectory** button.
 2. In the pop-up sheet at the bottom of the screen verify that you've chosen the correct launch site.
-3. Select (or edit) a rocket configuration
+3. Select (or edit) a rocket configuration.
+4. Set your desired launch azimuth and pitch.
-4. Tap **Start Simulation** to plot 3D markers along the flight path.
+5. Tap **Start Simulation** to plot 3D markers along the flight path.

 ---